icyveins7/sew/README.md

 For example, Pandas currently does not support replacement inserts on a per-row basis.
 The .to_sql() method will only replace the entire table if specified.

+A general ethos for this framework is to reduce the developer's code typed; if the sqlite statement you require is complicated then it may well be more efficient to use a custom statement yourself.
+Fundamentally, ```sew``` is still meant to only function as a wrapper around the default-included sqlite for Python.

+However, for simple CRUD operations it should be easier to use methods this framework provides!

 # Installation
 As this is currently not a wheel, simply clone and then install in editable mode.